owncloud/web/docs/extension-system/_index.md

 For building an extension you can choose from the types predefined by the ownCloud Web extension system.
 See the full list of available extension types below.

-1. `ActionExtension` (type `action`) - An extension that can register `Action` items which then get shown in various places (e.g. context menus, batch actions), depending on their respective scope.
+1. `ActionExtension` (type `action`) - An extension that can register `Action` items which then get shown in various places (e.g. context menus, batch actions), depending on the extension points defined in the extension respectively.
 Most commonly used for file and folder actions (e.g. copy, rename, delete, etc.).
 For details, please refer to the [action docs]({{< ref "extension-types/actions.md" >}})
 2. `SearchExtension` (type `search`) - An extension that can register additional search providers.
 For details, please refer to the [search docs]({{< ref "extension-types/search.md" >}})
 3. `SidebarNavExtension` (type `sidebarNav`) - An extension that can register additional navigation items to the left sidebar.
 These can be scoped to specific apps, and programmatically enabled/disabled.
 For details, please refer to the [sidebar nav docs]({{< ref "extension-types/left-sidebar-menu-item.md" >}})